beekai-oss/little-state-machine/README.md

 import yourDetail from './yourDetail' import YourComponent from './yourComponent' import { StateMachineProvider, createStore, DevTool } from 'little-state-machine'

+// The following code is for React Native usage
+// import { AsyncStorage } from "react-native";
+// setStorageType(AsyncStorage);

 // create your store
 createStore({